 >> Faith >> Spirit and the word >> Father and the Son –

-Spirit.
-We have the Spirit and the Word working together as one to purchase
+The Spirit and the Word working together purchased

-the redemption of man in the eyes of the Father.
+the redemption of man.
 All three members of the

 heaven and invited Him to sit at His right hand.